 Utilize RRSPs, TFSAs, RESPs to the max

-Chen says one of the main components of tax strategy is to utilize tax-deferred or tax-friendly accounts: Registered Retirement Savings Plans (RRSPs), Registered Education Savings Plans (RESPs) and Tax-free Savings Accounts (TFSAs).
+Chen says one of the main components of tax strategy is to utilize tax-deferred or tax-friendly accounts: Registered Retirement Savings Plans (RRSPs), Registered Education Savings Plans (RESPs) and Tax-Free Savings Accounts (TFSAs).
 Each plan defers or mitigates tax obligations in different ways.

 Contributions to an RRSP lower your taxable income.
 You can generally contribute up to 18% of your previous year’s earned income up to an annual maximum ($27,830 for 2021).
-The investments in the plan can grow tax-free until you withdraw the funds.
+The investments in the plan can grow tax-deferred until you withdraw the funds.
 As the funds are geared to providing retirement income, the key is to withdraw the funds in retirement when your income — and therefore your tax rate — is potentially lower.

-“Depending on your financial situation, if you contribute to an RRSP, your taxable income shrinks and your tax obligation may decrease.
+“Depending on your financial situation, if you contribute to an RRSP, your taxable income shrinks, and your tax obligation may decrease.
 You may even receive a tax refund,” Chen says.